Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 If you’re one to squeeze every last drop out of your vacation, you’ll appreciate this tip.
 Just like booking breakfast before the park opens to get in early, booking dinner at park close allows you to leave late.

-What we suggest you do is book a reservation at a restaurant with a view like Les Chefs de France, La Hacienda de San Angel or Tokyo Dining to catch a view of Epcot Forever from your dinner table.
+What we suggest you do is book a reservation at a restaurant with a view of World Showcase Lagoon so you can enjoy Harmonius from your table.
+Restaurants with great views include Les Chefs de France, La Hacienda de San Angel or Tokyo Dining.
 Here are some other suggestions on Epcot dining if you feel another option would be better suited for you.

 #11.
 Get the Best Seats on Soarin’ Around the World